JopStro/bspswallow/README.md

 # Known Issues

 * Incompatability with LibreOffice due to it having a splash screen and spawning multiple windows, use --no-logo when launching and turn off "Tip of the day" in order to avoid this issue.
-* Due to the way the script works, programs opened with dmenu_run will still swallow the teminal.
-This issue can be avoided by using the script noswallow_dmenu in examples/scripts instead of dmenu_run.
+* ~~Due to the way the script works, programs opened with dmenu_run will still swallow the teminal.
+This issue can be avoided by using the script noswallow_dmenu in examples/scripts instead of dmenu_run.~~ this is now only an issue with windows without the \_NET\_WM\_PID xproperty